Frannie-cpu/iam-project/README.md

 I created a **security group** for the `User Technology Team`
 - Assigned the license (Microsoft 365 E5) to the team because the embedded applications are required for members of the team to carry out their duties.
-- Under the Admin center access, I assigned the **Helpdesk Administrator** role to the `User Technology Team`  because members will perform password change activities for users. 'explain why Global Administrator would be excessive for the IT Support role'
+- Assigned the **User** role to the `User Technology Team`  with no admin center access role.
+Members of the team like UT Support who needs a role to assist users with activities like password change will have to request for admin center access.
+See [3.
+Just-In-Time Privileged Access (PIM)](#3-just-in-time-privileged-access-pim)

 - Added **Abel Jaanus** (IT Support) as a member to the `User Technology Team`

 See screenshot showing how the security grouping appears for **User Technology Team**.